TheNilesh/ncp2p/NCP2P-RMI/README.md

 TODO
 ---------
-0. Save and Load configuration from XML file
 0. Logging - to terminal, file, and GUI
 0. Icons, ProgressBar in JTable
 0. XOR-ing blocks (Network Coding), File subscribe function